gatsbyjs/gatsby/docs/blog/2017-10-03-smartive-goes-gatsby/index.md

 One of our main goals all along was to show
 [our latest blog posts](https://blog.smartive.ch) on Medium.
 Unfortunately at that time there was no plugin to achieve this so we decided to write one ourselves.
-By the time of writing I’m proud to say we successfully did so and even
+By the time of writing I'm proud to say we successfully did so and even
 [contributed it back to the community](https://github.com/gatsbyjs/gatsby/pull/1907).
-Make sure to check it out if you’re interested in a similar solution.
+Make sure to check it out if you're interested in a similar solution.

 The only thing left was to actually rebuild and deploy our site once a new blog post gets released on Medium.
 We chose [IFTTT](https://ifttt.com/) for this